andrewlock/NetEscapades.Configuration/README.md

 }
 ```

-A more complete `Startup` class that loads multiple files (overwriting config values) might look more like the following:
+A more complete `Program` class that loads multiple files (overwriting config values) might look more like the following:

 ```csharp
 public class Program